b2evolution/business_skin/README.md

 ### Update Log:

+## v1.3.2-stable
+- Cleanup of translation strings in back-office skin customization

 ## v1.3.1-stable
 - Updated CSS and JS thumbprints for this skin's plugins and libraries
 - Fix for floated images in content